VoltLang/Volta/README.rst

 be able to compile Volt.
 Once Volt is capable enough the compiler will be ported to Volt and become self-hosting.

-Volt uses LLVM as backend to generate binary code.
+Volt uses LLVM as a backend to generate binary code.
 Currently version 3.4 is used and required.